TH3PL4Y3R1/n_back/README.md

   ```bash
   python nback_task.py --screen 0   # replace 0 with the index you want
   ```
+- If PsychoPy reports an unexpected older version, recreate the env (ensure pip installed `psychopy==2025.1.1`).
+- VS Code "No module named psychopy" issue: make sure the selected interpreter is the `n_back` conda env (or activated venv) before running.

 **Task not starting**:
 - Check file permissions on `texts/` directory